ustwo/daydream-experiment/README.md

 "DreamDraw" is a android VR app created by ustwo for the purpose of exploring the Pixel Phone, the Google Daydream VR platform and the Daydream controller.
 It allows multiple people to draw on PostIt notes in a shared virtual environment as well as use speech to text to generate notes for ideation.

-'' Disclaimer! ''
+**Disclaimer!**

-This is a very quick prototype project and the code is therby to be concidred to be quite "hacky", uncommented and overall messy.
-This code does not by any means follow ustwo coding guidlines or any coding general best practices at all for that matter.
+**This is a very quick prototype project and the code is therby to be concidred to be quite "hacky", uncommented and overall messy.
+This code does not by any means follow ustwo coding guidlines or any coding general best practices at all for that matter.**

 As this is purely an experiment, a lot of issues are not resolved and there was very little user testing done on this prototype.

-### Getting Started
+# Getting Started

 When you launch the app, it will handle all the networking automatically.
 You can create a new posted note by swiping your thumb towards yourself(down).
 Once a new posted not is created, it will fly close to you and enter "edit mode".
 While the note is close to you, you can draw on it with one of the pen tools or add text to it using the microphone tool.
 All tools (pens and mic) are used by pushing down on the touch pad which we call the "use" button.